Complexity in multi-qubit and many-body systems: The derivation of the complexity based on the density matrix

-Analogous versions have been successfully applied in various cases~\cite{VargaPipek}.
-It is also very similar to the so-called LMC complexity~\cite{LMC} parameter but is well-founded and has roots back to localization properties and hence $S_C$ has been useful as $S_{str}$ rather describing the shape of various probability distribution functions (PDF-s).
+It is also very similar to the so-called L\'opez-Ruiz-Mancini-Calbet (LMC) complexity~\cite{LMC} parameter but is well-founded and has roots back to localization properties and hence $S_C$ has been useful as $S_{str}$ rather describing the shape of various probability distribution functions (PDF-s).
 It is a non-negative quantity and the more the PDF deviates from a uniform distribution the larger it becomes, hence its usage describing the shape of a PDF.
 Indeed the LMC parameter and our $S_{str}$ have been shown to be practically equivalent~\cite{Lopez, Varga2023}.